Sketch Tattoo Generator

 Tips for better prompts

-- · Stuck?
-Try one of the example prompts from the gallery as a starting point.
+• · Stuck?
+Open one of the example prompts from the gallery and tweak a single detail.

 Frequently asked questions

 Yes.
-Every image you generate on renza is yours to use for any purpose, including commercial projects, client work, merchandise, print-on-demand, and resale.
-You hold the rights to the output.
-We don't watermark, claim ownership, or restrict usage.
-The only caveat: don't generate content that depicts real, identifiable people without permission, and respect trademarks.
+Every image you generate on renza is yours, including for commercial use such as client work, merchandise, print-on-demand, and resale.
+We don't watermark or claim ownership.
+The only limits: don't generate real, identifiable people without permission, and respect trademarks.
 Beyond that, the tattoo is yours.

 How long does each tattoo take to generate?